JoshKaufman/ursa/README.md

 This operation is always performed using padding mode `RSA_PKCS1_OAEP_PADDING`.

-### toPrivatePem(encoding)
+### hashAndSign(algorithm, buf, bufEncoding, outEncoding)

-This converts the private key data into a PEM-format file.
-The result is not encrypted, so it behooves the user of this method to take care with the result if the key is sensitive from a security standpoint, which is often the case with such things.
-(YMMV of course.)
+This is a friendly wrapper for producing signatures.
+The given buffer is hashed using the named algorithm, and the result is signed using the private key held by this instance.
+The return value of this method is the signature.

 ### privateEncrypt(buf, bufEncoding, outEncoding)